 Noneconomic damages are harder to calculate because they are more subjective.
 Essentially, they are based on factors like pain and suffering, mental anguish, and lost potential.
 It can be challenging to determine what a fair amount is when it comes to noneconomic damages, which is another reason it’s so important to work with an attorney.
 Your Cincinnati lawyer will use their experience to determine what is owed.

 It’s important to note that there are caps on noneconomic damages in Ohio.
 State law limits the amount of noneconomic damages that a personal injury victim can recover to $250,000 or three times the amount of economic damages—whichever is greater.
 In total, noneconomic damages cannot exceed $350,000 for one plaintiff and $500,000 for more than one plaintiff.

 Contact Bey & Associates, LLC

 If you or your child sustained a birth injury during pregnancy, while in labor, or during the delivery process, and you believe physician or hospital negligence played a role, you have the right to file a personal injury claim with the help of a Cincinnati birth injury lawyer.

 You’ll benefit from working with an attorney for a number of reasons.
-First, we’ll do what we can to manage the bulk of your medical malpractice claim for you, while keeping you informed about its status and your options.
+First, we’ll do what we can to manage the bulk of your claim for you, while keeping you informed about its status and your options.
 This way, you’ll be able to focus on your child and taking the necessary steps to secure their future and health.
 Additionally, we’ll know what to value your claim and we won’t settle for less than you deserve.

 Birth injury claims are complex and the statute of limitations in Ohio strictly limits the amount of time you have to file a claim.
 As such, the sooner you get in touch with Bey & Associates, LLC, the sooner we can begin investigating the circumstances that resulted in your injury or the injury to your child and build a claim that proves you were wronged.
 Contact us today for more information.